On the publication of his new standalone thriller The Kingdom we sat down with Jo to find out all about his latest book.

 Hopefully the landscape and mentality of this Norwegian hillbilly country will be as fascinating for the readers as it has been for me.

-The Kingdom is coming soon in hardback, ebook and audiobook, find out more here
+The Kingdom is out now in hardback, ebook and audiobook, find out more here